KeithDinh/E-Store/README.md

 ## APPROACH

-- #5 it's due to the shop page (too many calls to filter api)
+- #5 it's due to the shop page (too many calls to the filter api) Use setTimeout with 700ms can be a temporary solution?

 ## SOLUTIONS (fix BUG##)